yuvalr55/StatusBoard/README.md

 # 🧑‍💼 Status Board App

-Status Board App is a full-stack web application for managing and displaying employee work statuses such as "Working", "Remote", "On Vacation", and others.
+**Status Board App** is a full-stack web application for managing and displaying employee work statuses.
+The available statuses are:

+- ✅ **Working**
+- 🏡 **Working Remotely**
+- 🌴 **On Vacation**
+- ✈️ **Business Trip**

-This project is containerized and orchestrated using Docker Compose, enabling seamless local development and testing.
+This project is containerized and orchestrated using **Docker Compose**, enabling seamless local development and testing.

+---
+## 📁 Project Structure

-It consists of the following components:
+This project is composed of the following components:

 - **Frontend**: React application for user login and status updates
 - **Backend**: FastAPI service providing authentication and API endpoints
 - **Database**: MongoDB for storing users and their statuses
-- **Seeder**: A service that loads user data from a CSV file and inserts it into MongoDB on startup
+- **Seeder**: A one-time service that loads user data from a CSV file and inserts it into MongoDB on startup

----

-## 📁 Project Structure

 ## 📷 UI Screenshots